maziac/DeZog/design/AddingNewAssemblers.md

 - determine EQUs
 - determine the number of bytes used in one line of the list file

-TODO Explain: The parsing of the watchpoints, asserts and logpoints ...

 ## Parsing for Labels and Addresses